-Under contract to National Guard Bureau, Operations Division, Restoration Branch's (NGB/A4OR), AECOM will conduct a Site Inspection (SI) at 16 potential release locations (PRLs) that have been identified by the Air National Guard (ANG) to determine presence or absence of perfluorinated compounds (PFASs) in soil, surface water, or sediment at each PRL and in groundwater downgradient of PRLs, and assess if potential PFAS constituents from the base are migrating off site.
-This SI Work Plan addresses the PRLs located on Gabreski Air National Guard Base (ANGB).
-Figure 1-1 in Appendix A provides a general location map for Gabreski ANGB.
+Under contract to National Guard Bureau, Operations Division, Restoration Branch's (NGB/A4OR), AECOM will conduct a Site Inspection (SI) at twelve potential release locations (PRLs) that have been identified by the Air National Guard (ANG) to determine presence or absence of perfluorinated compounds (PFASs) in soil, surface water, or sediment at each PRL and in groundwater downgradient of PRLs, and assess if potential PFC constituents from the base are migrating off site.
+This SI Work Plan addresses the PRLs located on the Hancock Air National Guard Base (ANGB).
+Figure 1-1 in Appendix A provides a general location map for Hancock ANGB.

 The SI, which follows the Preliminary Assessment (PA) in the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) process, is not intended as a full-scale study of the nature and extent of contamination.
-The United States Environmental Protection Agency (USEPA) identifies the SI as the on-site investigation to determine what hazardous substances are present and if they are being released to the environment.
+The United States Environmental Protection Agency (USEPA) identifies the SI as the on-site inspection to determine what hazardous substances are present and if they are being released to the environment.
 Its purpose is to augment the data collected in the PA and to generate, if necessary, sampling and other field data to determine if further response action or remedial investigation is appropriate.
+The objective of performing the SI is to gather data necessary to make this determination